sagotsky/rubarb/README.md

 * Define a plugin system
 * Read from a config file
  * The config file is secretly Ruby, but should be configurable by non-programmers.
 Did I mention a DSL?
+* Use OOP best practices from Sandi Metz's Practical Object-Oriented-design in Ruby

 Implementation
 --------------------